giacomelli/jumpstart/README.md

 ![](docs/images/Xamarin-jumpstart-message.png)

-> The first name that I thought to the tool was prebuilt, but later my friend @GiuspeCasagrande convinced me that jumpstart was really better name... and he was right!
+> The first name that I thought to the tool was prebuilt, but later my friend @GiusepeCasagrande convinced me that jumpstart was really better name... and he was right!

 --------